 Do you have coverage for Massage Therapy?

 Most extended health care plans cover partial or full reimbursement for registered massage therapy.
+We offer direct billing for Manulife, Great West Life, Pacific Blue Cross and SunLife.

 In addition, MSP pays $23 per visit for massage therapy for a maximum of 10 appointments per year for those with premium assistance with no doctor referral required.